JoelDuring/LAAT_NDimensional/README.md

 To adapt this example to your data, fit the relevant functions into your data processing pipeline, or store your data in a csv file and load it into python as shown in the example.
 Tweak the hyper-parameters for both LAAT and MBMS to fit your dataset.
 Use the result of MBMS for further data processing, or write it straight to a csv file as shown in the example.

+## N-Dimensional data
+When using the Python module, higher-dimensional data can be run by using the corresponding function, for example: `laat.LAAT4(...)` for data in four dimensions.

+## Limiting memory usage
+The standard LAAT algorithm has a quadratic space complexity.
+For large datasets, the memory usage is often too high.
+Most of this memory is used to store local neighbourhoods to speed up computation.

+The memory usage of the algorithm can be limited by setting the `memoryLimit` hyperparameter.
+This is used to control the amount of memory used for the storing of local neighbourhoods in Gigabytes.
+This will result in a longer running time of the algorithm.
+For most applications, limiting the memory to zero Gigabytes will double the computation time.
+When no memory limit is specified, the algorithm will store all local neighbourhoods to optimize running time.

 # Compiling from source
 You can choose to build this module from source as a static C++ library for use in C++ projects.
 To do so, create a build directory and run CMake: